MicrosoftDocs/azure-devops-docs/docs/pipelines/test/parallel-testing-vstest.md

 monikerRange: '>= tfs-2017'
 ---

-# Speed up testing by running tests in parallel using the Visual Studio Test task
+# Run tests in parallel using the Visual Studio Test task

 **Azure Pipelines | TFS 2017.1 and later**